scarzehd/VacksterRPG/src/site/notes/Basic Rules/Character Creation.md

 ## Step 4: Distribute Skill Points #WIP

 ## Example: S. C. Arzehd
 Let's say there's a character named S. C. Arzehd.
 First, Arzehd's player chooses WILL and INT as his Primary Stats.
 Next, Arzehd's player rolls 2d10 six times.
-After discarding the lower roll in each pair, he is left with the following numbers: 7, 10, 8, 4, 3, 9.
+After discarding the lower roll in each pair, he is left with the following numbers: 7, 10, 8, 4, 3, and 9.
 Arzehd's player distributes these numbers as shown:

 Stat | Number Rolled | Corresponding Stat Score :---:|:-------------:|:-----------------------: